Émeraude Mawanda

-Aimeraude Muyenga Mawanda (born 25 March 1998) is a DR Congolese footballer who plays as a defender for TP Mazembe and the DR Congo women's national team.
+Aimeraude Mawanda Muyenga (born 25 March 1998) is a Congolese footballer who plays as a defender for LINAFF club TP Mazembe and the DR Congo national team.

 Club career

 Mawanda has played for FCF Attaque Sans Recul and TP Mazembe in the Democratic Republic of the Congo.

 International career

 Mawanda made her senior debut for the DR Congo on 25 March 2021 in a 4–0 friendly home win over Congo.

 International goals

 Scores and results list DR Congo goal tally first.